EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

   2. The position does not lie in any of the subexpressions (or we reached a leaf node without any subexpressions); in this case we simply return the type of the current node to the user.

 ## The implementation (a few lines of Haskell)
 The heart of this feature is implemented in [Dhall.LSP.Backend.Typing](https://github.com/dhall-lang/dhall-haskell/blob/8995efe69233d36fccea4f14df28a2b073e9390b/dhall-lsp-server/src/Dhall/LSP/Backend/Typing.hs#L32-L65) in the function `typeAt'`.
+(The link points to the exact version of the file on github.)
 ```haskell
 typeAt' :: Position -> Context (Expr Src X) -> Expr Src X -> Either (TypeError Src X) (Expr Src X)
 ````
 This function expects a _position_ (a line-column-tuple), a _typechecking context_ representing the binders we passed so far and the current _expression_ (a subexpression of a well-typed `Expr Src X`).
-The expression is assumed to be free of "multi-lets", i.e. subexpressions of the form `let ... let ... in ...` (these are split into nested lets binding a single variable each in a preprocessing step in `typeAt`).
-The result of `typeAt'` is either a type error (this should never happen since the input should be well-typed), or the type of the smallest subexpression containing the given position.
+The result of `typeAt'` is either a _type error_ (this should never happen, assuming the input was well-typed), or the type of the _smallest subexpression_ containing the given position.

 Let us look at each of the clauses that make up the definition of `typeAt'` in turn.
+Note that I renamed some of the variable names from the actual code to be a bit more expressive (the following excerpts are equivalent to the referenced lines in [Dhall.LSP.Backend.Typing](https://github.com/dhall-lang/dhall-haskell/blob/8995efe69233d36fccea4f14df28a2b073e9390b/dhall-lsp-server/src/Dhall/LSP/Backend/Typing.hs#L32-L65)).

 - The [first clause](https://github.com/dhall-lang/dhall-haskell/blob/8995efe69233d36fccea4f14df28a2b073e9390b/dhall-lsp-server/src/Dhall/LSP/Backend/Typing.hs#L34-L44) concerns the case where the cursor points inside the body of a let expression.
 For example: